amaliariegelhuth/Huffman-Coding/README.md

-## Problem Set 7: Huffman coding
+# Problem Set 7: Huffman coding

-### Due Tuesday, November 5 @ 11:59pm
+## Due Tuesday, November 5 @ 11:59pm

 [Click here for an up-to-date version of this README](https://github.com/BC-CSCI-1102-F18-MW/ps7/blob/master/README.md)

 ---

+## Problem Set Overview

 This is a pair problem set.
 Find one partner to work with.
-If you don't know anyone yet, email me, and I will try match you up with someone else who is also looking for a partner. **Please identify both team members in the comments at the top of your files.**
+If you do not have a partner, email me, and I will try match you up with someone else who is also looking for a partner. **Please identify both team members in the comments at the top of your files.**

----

-## Problem Set 7 : Huffman Coding
+### Goals

 In this problem set, you will team up with one other classmate to design and develop a program called **Huff.java** which will perform Huffman compression of a text file.
-In the next problem set, you will work together to develop a program called **Puff.java** which will perform the corresponding decompression.
+In the next problem set (PS8), you will work together to develop a program called **Puff.java** which will perform the corresponding decompression.

 Algorithms of this kind are sometimes called *codecs*.
 Huffman coding is a *lossless compression* algorithm that achieves a very respectable rate of compression.
 In this problem set you are to design and develop the Huff program.
 After completing this problem set and the next, your team's pair of programs should have the property that for every text file `f.txt`